-- I will not knowingly make any public statements that are untrue or misleading, or make false claims in any written documents relating to the coaching profession without first obtaining written permission in advance from the client.
+- I will not knowingly make any public statements that are untrue or misleading, or make false claims in any written documents relating to the coaching profession.

 - I will respect the diverse, different viewpoints and approaches within the Agile Community.
 I will honour the efforts and contributions of others and not misrepresent them in any way as my own.

-- I aim to provide stewardship in sharing my skills, experiences with my clients and the community to further increase the body of knowledge, skills and competencies of everyone.
+- I aim to provide stewardship in sharing my skills and experiences with my clients and the community to further increase the body of knowledge, skills and competencies of everyone.

 - I aim to complete the work in the shortest time possible and will leave as soon as my agreed work is complete.

-- I will make no claims explicit or implicit of outcomes that cannot be scientificly demonstrated without due bias and high confidence.
+- I will make no claims explicit or implicit of outcomes that cannot be scientifically demonstrated without due bias and high confidence.